nomic-ai/gpt4all/README.md

 * Advanced settings for changing temperature, topk, etc. (DONE)
 * YOUR IDEA HERE

+## Getting the latest

+If you've already checked out the source code and/or built the program make sure when you do a git fetch to get the latest changes and that you also do ```git submodule update --init --recursive``` to update the submodules.

 ## Building and running

 * Install Qt 6.x for your platform https://doc.qt.io/qt-6/get-and-install-qt.html